English at St. Joseph’s Catholic Primary School

 - have an interest in books and read for enjoyment, becoming enthusiastic and reflective readers.

-We believe that reading is one of the most important life skill and we strive for all children to enjoy and value it.
-It is our aim to develop and create enthusiastic and passionate readers for life.
+We believe that reading is one of the most important life skills, allowing children the independence to access a full and rich curriculum.
+We strive for all children to enjoy and value it reading.
+It is our aim to develop confident, enthusiastic and passionate readers for life.

-To develop each child’s ability to read.
+To develop each child’s fluency, confidence and enjoyment of reading.
 The children are encouraged to acquire a love of books and to develop a respect for them.
 We aim to use books to stimulate the child’s imagination.
+As children progress through the school we aim for children to continue to develop their love of reading for pleasure.
+Children will also develop their comprehension and inference skills.

-Children are introduced to the conventions of books, left to right, regarding the illustrations as an integral part to the story, turning the pages singly etc. Illustrations are used to develop comprehension skills.
-Children build a sight vocabulary from the reading scheme.
+Children are introduced to the conventions of books, left to right, regarding the illustrations as an integral part to the story, turning the pages singly etc. Illustrations are used to develop comprehension skills

 In EYFS and KS1 children take home reading books based on their reading level.
-The children change their books on set days dependent on their year group.
-We expect children to read each evening at home with their families and to make comments in the reading record books.
+The children change their books on set days dependent on their ability group.
+We expect children to read each evening at home with their families, rereading the familiar texts to develop fluency and comprehension skills.

 Reading for Pleasure